From MLive (Archive): University of Michigan unveils state of the art medical library

 Hatcher Graduate Library

-UMHS "triangle", i.e., the second-floor intersection where the Towsley Center, Neuroscience Hospital and the main U-M Hospital intersect.
-(Map) If you have additional questions, please contact us at 734-764-1210 or email@example.com.
+UMHS "triangle", i.e., the second-floor intersection where the Towsley Center, UH South (formerly the Neuroscience Hospital) and the main U-M Hospital intersect.
+(Map) If you have additional questions, please contact us at 734-764-1210 or firstname.lastname@example.org.

 What about items that are on Reserves?

-These items have been temporarily relocated to University Reserves which is located on the 2nd floor of the Shapiro Library.
+Fall 2015 Reserves items are now available at the Taubman Health Sciences Library.
 U-M faculty who are teaching courses in the Medical School, College of Pharmacy, or Schools of Public Health, Nursing, or Dentistry, should consult the THL Reserves FAQ for information on placing requests.

 Where should I direct additional questions or comments?